Algebraic cycles and functorial lifts from $G_2$ to $\mathrm{PGSp}_6$: Cuspidality and Fourier coefficients of the global theta lift

 \subsection{Cuspidality of the global lift}

-Let $V$ denote the unipotent subgroup of $\SL_3$ (embedded into $G_2$ as in \S \ref{subsub:RootsandHeisenberg}) generated by the roots $a+3b$ and $2a+3b$.
-We further consider the subgroup $\SL_2$ embedded into $G_2$ via the Levi of the ``long root'' parabolic $P_a$ and denote, for any cusp form $\varphi$ for $G_2(\A)$, We are thankful to David Ginzburg, who kindly shared with us a proof that the non-vanishing of the period appearing in \cite[Theorem 3.7(3)]{Ginzburg-Jiang} implies that $\sigma$ is globally generic, i.e. that it has non-zero Whittaker coefficients.
-We crucially use this fact to prove the following.
+Let $V$ denote the unipotent subgroup of $\SL_3$ (embedded into $G_2$ as in \S \ref{subsub:SL3intoG2}) generated by the roots $a+3b$ and $2a+3b$.
+We further consider the subgroup $\SL_2$ embedded into $G_2$ via the Levi of the ``long root'' parabolic $P_a$ and denote, for any cusp form $\varphi$ for $G_2(\A)$, We will now show that the above period vanishes whenever $\varphi$ is not globally generic.
+We are thankful to David Ginzburg for kindly sharing with us a proof of this fact.

 \begin{lemma} Let $\sigma$ be a cuspidal automorphic representation of $G_2(\A)$, which is not globally generic.
 For any cusp form $\varphi \in V_\sigma$ and $g \in G_2(\A)$, we have $\varphi^{\SL_2 V}(g) = 0$. \end{lemma}